brianglass/anastasis/files/ProdigalE.md

 **Kathisma.
 Tone 1.
 The soldiers watching.**

 Make haste and open to me your fatherly embrace.
 Like the Profligate I have squandered my whole livelihood.
-As I look to the inexhaustible wealth of your mercy, do not now despise my beggared heart, for to you, Lord, with compunction I cry, Â‘I have sinned against you.
-Save me!Â’
+As I look to the inexhaustible wealth of your mercy, do not now despise my beggared heart, for to you, Lord, with compunction I cry, ‘I have sinned against you.
+Save me!’

 Glory.